"The Blues ain't nothing but a good man feeling bad."

 In part 2 of his two part interview,

-Kusala starts off with talking about playing his harmonica
+Kusala starts off with talking about playing

 From Adam's 'YouTube' Channel -- This channel features an ongoing series of free-form lessons in the subtleties of contemporary blues harmonica.
 Beginners will learn useful things here, but most of my conversation is oriented towards intermediate and advanced players who have learned some or most of the basic techniques but KNOW they are missing something.
 It's that "something" that I'm going to explore here.
 I'll also use this channel to share footage of Sterling "Mister Satan" Magee, Nat Riddles, and the other mentors and players from whom I've learned and with whom I've shared stages.